CUSTOM BOOKS CATALOG

-Differentiating itself from traditional courses, SWI’s biology course provides original research opportunities rather than relying on cookbook experiments with predetermined results.
-Through a series of student-driven experiments, students collect soil samples, isolate diverse bacteria, test their bacteria against clinically relevant microorganisms, and characterize those showing inhibitory activity.
-SWI’s approach also provides a platform to crowdsource antibiotic discovery by tapping into the intellectual power of many student researchers concurrently addressing a global challenge and advances promising candidates into the drug development pipeline.
-This unique class approach harnesses the power of active learning to achieve both educational and scientific goals.
+Differentiating itself from traditional science education programs, SWI's program provides original research opportunities rather than relying on cookbook experiments with predetermined results.
+Students are introduced to discovery-based research through the core research project of antibiotic discovery from soil microbes.
+Through a series of experiments, students collect soil samples, isolate diverse bacteria, test their bacteria against clinically-relevant microorganisms, and characterize those showing inhibitory activity.

 If you are interested in learning more about the Small World Initiative, please visit www.smallworldinitiative.org.